Prathyusha1993/react-ecommerce-new/README.md

 1. [Sign up to Vercel](https://bit.ly/fem-vercel-signup) and go through the onboarding flow, ensuring your GitHub account is connected by using their [Vercel for GitHub](https://vercel.com/docs/v2/git-integrations/vercel-for-github) integration.
 2. Connect your project to Vercel from the ["Import project" page](https://vercel.com/import), using the "From Git Repository" button and selecting the project you want to deploy.
 3. Once connected, every time you `git push`, Vercel will create a new [deployment](https://vercel.com/docs/v2/platform/deployments) and the deployment URL will be shown on your [Dashboard](https://vercel.com/dashboard).
 You will also receive an email for each deployment with the URL.

+###  Technical Details
+This project was bootstrapped with Create React App.

+Check [here](TechnicalDetails.md) for details on how to run and contribute to the app.